wilfredinni/pysheetComments/2019/May/poetry_vscode_p3/projects-poetry-vscode-p3.md

 ![poetry update](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/May/poetry_vscode_p3/img/poetry_update.png)

-Ok, now add a short description of the project in the `README.rst`:
+Add a short description for the project in the `README.rst`:

 ```
 how_long